Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_06.md

 ### How things grow, change - Aristotle I

-+ idos: structural-functional organization (logos, gestalt)
++ *eidos*: structural-functional organization (logos, gestalt)
     1. what makes a bird a bird
     2. a pattern by we know what a bird is
-+ more dynamical approach of idos: development
++ more dynamical approach of *eidos*: development

 #### Analogy with artefacts

 + block of wood --> make it to a chair, table
 + **actuality**: what makes the wood act like a chair vs a table
 + making a chair is an important change
-    + form/idos: structural-functional organization
+    + form/eidos: structural-functional organization
 + the wood is **potential**
     + wood has a potential chair, table
     + once made starts acting like a chair, table